discontinuedlabs/citeease/README.md

 # CiteEase: Open-Source Citation Management App

-**Welcome to CiteEase, an open-source Progressive Web App for managing citations and collaborating on bibliographies!**
+**Welcome to CiteEase, an open-source Progressive Web App (PWA) for managing citations and collaborating on bibliographies.**

 ## 📚 What is CiteEase?